OfficeDev/Project-docs-pr/api/AssignmentCreationInformation.md

 # AssignmentCreationInformation class
-Contains the properties that can be set when creating an assignment.
+Contains the properties that can be set when creating an [Assignment](Assignment.md).

 ## Syntax